paapaabdullahm/ubuntu-desktop-ansible-config/README.md

 $ ansible-playbook desktop.yml --ask-become-pass
 ```

-Finally, restart your computer for all the changes to take effect.
+When configuration is complete, restart your computer for all the changes to take effect.

+If you run into timeout issues at some point in the configuration process, latent internet connection may be the problem.
+To solve this simply rerun the above playbook and hopefully, things should be ok.

 ### Available roles